 One of the best ways to earn money for your trip — and to start saving for the next one — is to apply for a travel rewards credit card.
 Many companies offer incentive bonuses for new cardholders in the form of airline miles or cash back rewards.
 Depending on the offer, it could be enough to cover the cost of a roundtrip ticket.

 With the Chase Sapphire Preferred® Card

-, you can earn 60,000 points after you spend $4,000 or more in the first three months after opening an account.
-That amounts to about $750 in value that you can redeem for airfare.
+, you can earn 60,000 bonus points after you spend $4,000 or more in the first three months after opening an account.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 Plus, you can earn points for your flights, hotel stays, and even transportation.

 2. Rethink budget airlines

 Although many people dismiss budget airlines like Spirit or Frontier because they think the planes lack in comfort, they’re worth a second look.
 The airlines are able to offer such low fares by stripping down extras, eliminating amenities like in-flight entertainment or snacks.
 But, if you’re prepared and bring your own, you can get a cheap flight for a fraction of the cost of what it’d cost with another airline.

 For example, a flight from Orlando to Philadelphia on United Airlines costs $116.
 That trip on the same day on Spirit Airlines costs just $62.

 When you buy your ticket, your departure day and time affects your airfare cost.
 According to CheapAir.com, the best time to buy a ticket is 47 days ahead of your trip.